THETCR/core/doc/README.md

 ### OSX

-Drag WISPR-Qt to your applications folder, and then run WISPR-Qt.
+Drag Wispr-Qt to your applications folder, and then run Wispr-Qt.

 ### Need Help?